 1. Credit Risk

 In commercial real estate, every party in a given land or property transaction poses some financial risk.
 As a purchaser, you pose the risk of taking out too large a loan, not being able to make the payments, and hurting your credit.
 This is also a risk to the entity lending the money.
 As a landlord, you risk the tenant failing to pay or vacating the lease and having to carry another mortgage you don’t have the capital for.
+This is a core risk in developing commercial real estate for lease rather than for internal business growth.
+Credit risk can be managed with due diligence and proper project scope management by a quality development company.
+Thoroughly vet your commercial tenants and carefully negotiate your leases.
+Consider the tenant’s viability in the scheme of the broader market, as well as the portfolio of commercial and industrial buildings you lease.
+National tenants and long-term leases are always less risk than short-term leases and local tenants.
+If the business is looking to grow into newer areas, this can also be a good indicator of previous success.

 2. Macroeconomic Risk